LBCrion/sfwbar/doc/sfwbar-network.rst

 --------------------------

 Function NetInfo queries the parameter of the connection on the network interface specified.
-If Interface is not specifies, NetInfo will query the interface of the default gateway (if one exists).
+If Interface is not specified, NetInfo will query the interface of the default gateway (if one exists).
 The queries supported are:

 "ip"